bloominstituteoftechnology/Graphs/gitconfigtest.md

 Look at the commit history on GitHub and you will see an anonymous icon.

-Now let's set the username and email with the following command:
+Now let's globally set the username with the following command:

 `$ git config --global user.name "pdktestlambda"`

-You will see in the Finder window (macOS, or if you run the ls commands) that there is now a `gitconfig` file in your home directory.
-Open it up, it should look something like:
+You will see in the Finder window that there is now a `gitconfig` file in your home directory (or, if you run the `ls` commands on Win/Lin) Open up the ".gitconfig" file, it should look something like:
 ```
 [user]
 	name = pdktestlambda